-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update OE 2.2 - Develop uniform department- based policies and procedure manuals All departments All departments 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update communication processes, and the importance of clear continuity plans.
+As a result, departments identified actions to strengthen resilience, such as updating backup power strategies, refining communication protocols, and enhancing plans for maintaining essential services during extended outages.
+OE 2.2 - Develop uniform department- based policies and procedure All departments 1.
 Develop, communicate, and implement industry based standard policies and procedures.
-FY23-FY24 Staff Time Citywide - Review and update Administrative Policy Manual, Review and revise existing policies and procedures, Implement new policies as required by changing industry standards (SOP) 2.
+FY23-FY24 Staff Time Citywide - Review and update Administrative Policy Manual, Review and revise existing policies and procedures, Implement new policies as required by changing industry standards manuals (SOP) 2.
 Monitor and evaluate the procedures to ensure compliance with all relevant laws, regulations, and city policies.
-FY23-FY24 Staff Time All departments monitor and evaluate the procedures to ensure compliance with all relevant laws, regulations, and city policies as an ongoing practice 3.
+FY23-FY24 Staff Time All departments monitor and evaluate the procedures to ensure compliance with all relevant laws, regulations, and city policies as an ongoing practice

+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 3.
 Each department creates internal standard operating procedures and policies.
 FY23-FY24 Staff Time Working with each department admin to identify city-wide internal standard operating procedures and departmental.
+Continuing to work with department lead admins to identify SOP needs.
+So far, we have all Tyler invoicing procedures consistent city-wide; Travel, PAFs, when to write a memo, etc. We need to identify all SOP needs and have them in one location in Otis.
+If not housed solely there, then in one location with links.
+Meeting with admins on May 8 to review.
+For non-city-wide procedures, for example publishing an agenda in eScribe, I will get an update on % complete by department for total.
 4. Update and modernize the City's administrative policy manual.
 FY23-FY24 Staff Time A new system DocTract was implemented which converted City's Administrative manual to an online platform.
 Staff training complete.
 OE 2.3 - Document the development workflow Community Development 1.
 Standardize and document the development process from initial application to certificate of occupancy.
-FY23-FY24 TBD Not Started
+FY23-FY24 TBD Interviews with key staff and stakeholders took place in FY2025 as well as site visits to other communities who are examples of "best practices" in the field.
+With the implementation of Fairfield B.U.I.L.D. in April 2025 staff will be able to devote more time and resources to this project and related projects in FY2026.

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
 Ensure clarity of development process for applicants and the public.
 FY23-FY25 Staff Time Internal work on mapping the City's development processes is nearly complete.
-The next steps in 2025 will be to engage with stakeholders in the evaluation of our processes and to gather more information on best practices leading to the creation of a refined development services process.
-3. Improve staff coordination cross-departmentally for managing the development process .
+With the implementation of Fairfield B.U.I.L.D. in April 2025, staff will be able to return to focusing on this work with the new permitting and project management platform informing the future of the development process.
+3. Improve staff coordination cross- departmentally for managing the development process .
 FY23-FY25 Staff Time City staff have reconstituted regular meetings to coordinate across departments on the development process as well as started regular meetings with the stakeholders for key development projects.
-In 2025 the completion of the development process refinement, the implementation of Energov, and research into additional new tools for managing development and cross-department work is planned to take place.
+Additional development process mapping and coordination will take place following the implementation of Fairfield B.U.I.L.D. in April 2025.